makersacademy/airport_challenge/kd_approach.md

 1. [X] Airport has a `take_off` method
 2. [X] Airport sends message to a plane from list of planes to `take_off` (basic test of one plane)
 3. [X] Checks that plane object is no longer in list of planes (basic test of one plane)
-4. Test that message is given when plane no longer in airport list
-5. [X] Airport cannot instruct plane to `take_off` in scenario that list of planes is empty because there are no planes
+4. [X] Airport cannot instruct plane to `take_off` in scenario that list of planes is empty because there are no planes

 Advanced tests:

-6. Airport sends message to any plane from list of planes to `take_off`
+5. [X]Airport sends message to any plane from list of planes to `take_off`
-7. Checks that specific plane object is no longer at the airport
+6. [X] Checks that specific plane object is no longer at the airport
+7. Test that message is given when plane no longer in airport list

 ```
 As an air traffic controller